BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_01.md

 generated value `θ_can` and at line 11 we compute the probability of acceptance.
 At line 17 we save a value of `θ` in the `trace` array.
-Whether this value is a new one or we repeat the previous one, it will depends on the result of the comparison at line 13.
+Whether this value is a new one or we repeat the previous one, it will depend on the result of the comparison at line 13.

 ::: {admonition} Ambiguous MCMC jargon